 (c) those goods do not comply with the standard.

-Penalty:

-(a) if the person is a body corporate — $1,100,000; or

-(b) if the person is not a body corporate — $220,000.

 (4) Subsection (3) does not apply if the person does not manufacture, possess or control the goods for the purpose of supplying the goods (other than for export).

 (5) A person commits an offence if: